kaby76/swigged.llvm/README.md

 [33455](https://bugs.llvm.org/show_bug.cgi?id=33455),
 [34633](https://bugs.llvm.org/show_bug.cgi?id=34633),
 [35947](https://bugs.llvm.org/show_bug.cgi?id=35947).

-Note, I found the documentation for LLVM frustrating,
+I found the documentation for LLVM frustrating,
 specifically:
 the instructions on building LLVM on Windows and Android;
 the identification of what is going to be in a release;